danmacklin/erlang_cep/README.md

 ##Features

 * Simple API.
-* CEP rules programmed in javascript or pure erlang.
+* CEP rules programmed in javascript or erlang.
-* Support for many data feeds.
+* Supports many data feeds.
 Each feed having none or many time or size based windows.
 * Three step CEP rules.
-Row Functions filter data on entry to a window.
-Configuration sets the size of window and number of matches.
-Reduce Functions aggregate data when a CEP rule fires.
+COnfiguration sets-up the window.
+Row Functions filter on entry to a window.
+Reduce Functions aggregate data when a window breaches its configuration thresholds.
-* Standard, MatchRecognize and Every CEP rules.
+* Standard, MatchRecognise and Every CEP rules.
 * Configurable pattern recognition.
-* Searchable windows using a list based query API.
+* Search API.
-* Join data from multiple windows.
+* Joined Windows.
-* Publish and subscribe mechanism notifies interested processes when CEP rules match.
+* Publish and subscribe mechanism notifies interested processes when a CEP rule matches.

 ##How Does it Work?